Jorge Batlle

-Early life
+Early life and education

-Batlle was born in 1927, son of Luis Batlle Berres and Matilde Ibáñez Tálice.
-He has two siblings, Luis (d.
-May 25, 2016) and Matilde.
-His ancestors include the Uruguayan presidents Jose Batlle y Ordonez and Lorenzo Batlle.
+Jorge Luis Batlle Ibáñez was born on October 25, 1927 in Montevideo.
+He was the eldest son of Luis Batlle Berres and Matilde Ibáñez Tálice.
+He had two siblings, Luis (1930–2016) and Matilde (born 1932).
+He was a member of the Batlle family originally from Sitges, Catalonia, Spain, and which includes several presidents of Uruguay, such as José Batlle y Ordoñez, who was his great-uncle.
+On his paternal side, he was of Catalan descent, whereas on his mother's side, he was of Italian descent.

+He attended the Elbio Fernández School and the German School of Montevideo.
+He obtained a law degree from the University of the Republic in 1959.

+Early political career (1958–1965)

-By 1958, when he was first elected Congressman for the Colorado Party, Dr. Batlle – who had obtained his Diploma in Law and Social Sciences from the University of the Republic in 1956 - had been active in journalism both in Radio "Ariel" and the newspaper "Acción".
+By 1958, when he was first elected Congressman for the Colorado Party, Batlle had been active in journalism both in Radio "Ariel" and the newspaper "Acción".
 He was also by that time a member of the governing body of his Party.
 He unsuccessfully ran for president in 1966, and was part of a financial scandal in 1968, which was never proven.

+National leadership (1965–1971)

+In 1965 Batlle was elected the sole leader of List 15 of the Colorado Party, a position that had become vacant after the death of his father the previous year.
+He proposed a return to a presidential system, eliminating the National Council of Government, and was one of the drafters and promoters of the constitutional reform that gave rise to the 1967 Constitution.
 He ran for president again in 1971, without success.

+Civic-military dictatorship (1973–1985)

-During the period of civilian-military administration in Uruguay (1973–1985), Dr. Batlle did not occupy any legislative or official position, having been banned from political activity by decree.
+During the period of civilian-military administration in Uruguay (1973–1985), Batlle did not occupy any legislative or official position, having been banned from political activity by decree.
 He was detained on several occasions.
 He did preside over the Legislative General Assembly in February 1985, when the first democratically elected Congress was seated after the military interregnum.
 He has a very active legislative record.
 Dr. Batlle was also a leading promoter and drafter of two Constitutional Amendments, one in 1966 and the other more recently in 1996.
 He was defeated again in the 1989 and 1994 presidential elections, and won the 1999 elections, taking office in 2000.